randoruf/CSSR-Matlab/README.md

 ## CSSR Parameters

 One common question when using CSSR for the first time is how to choose the **history length** and **significance level**.
+It is important to "tune" these two parameters which may affect the stability/accuracy of CSSR.

+**Suggestions: **

+> exploring the data at low L and high s initially, and then increasing L and lowering s.
+If a stable architecture is found, it should be recorded at the lowest possible L.

-To converge to a true epsilon machine, make sure the history length L is longer than true Markov order M (e.g. **L >= M**), otherwise, the number of states returned **may be less or higher than the actual one**.
+To converge to a true epsilon machine, make sure the history length L is longer than true Markov order M (e.g. **L >= M**), otherwise, the number of states returned **may be incorrect** (less or higher than the actual one).

-However, for a fixed-length N data stream, if keep increasing history length L further than the true Markov order of the given stationary stochastic process, **there is generally "blow up"** in the number of states.
+However, for a fixed-length N data stream, if keep increasing history length L further than the true Markov order, **there is generally "blow up"** in the number of states (diverge from the true solution).

 For more details, please see https://github.com/stites/CSSR#4-some-suggestions-about-parameters.